 length of wood.
 Blood dripped from where the nail entered the hand and a desert scene was shown in the background.
 Large text stated BOYLESPORTS GAMING - NAILED ON BONUS .
 Text on a sign hanging from the nail stated BETWEEN 5 - 25 QUID

 .
 Text below the image stated Hi [recipient's name] - In memory of the dearly departed JC, we are offering you a sacrilecious [sic] Bonus this Easter weekend ...
 So don't just sit there gorging your own body weight in chocolate, that's

 disrespectful.
 Get on Boylesports Gaming and get your nailed on bonus .

 A recipient of the email, who considered that the ad depicted a crucifixion and that it mocked the Christian religion at an important time in the Christian year, challenged whether the ad was offensive.

 ASA Assessment: Complaint upheld

-crucifixion of Jesus Christ.
-Given that context, we considered that the way in which the ad made light of the subject matter, with the play on words NAILED ON BONUS ; the jokey language of BETWEEN 5-25 QUID , dearly departed JC and
+the crucifixion of Jesus Christ.
+Given that context, we considered that the way in which the ad made light of the subject matter, with the play on words NAILED ON BONUS ; the jokey language of BETWEEN 5-25 QUID , dearly departed

 We welcomed Boylesports Enterprise's assurance that the ad had finished its run.
 The ad must not appear again in its current form.
 We told Boylesports Enterprise to ensure future ads did not cause serious or widespread offence.